topi314/LavaSrc/README.md

 // create a new DeezerSourceManager with the master decryption key and register it var deezer = new DeezerSourceManager("the master decryption key", "your arl", formats);

-// To use Deezer with proxies
+// To use Deezer with proxies (user & password are optional)
+// proxies = new ProxyConfig[]{new ProxyConfig(proxyProtocol, host, proxyPort, proxyUser, proxyPassword)};
 // ProxyManager proxyManager = new ProxyManager(proxies, isUseLocalNetwork);
 // deezer = new DeezerAudioSourceManager("the master decryption key", "your arl", formats, proxyManager);